shoukathmd/Event-Manager/Entities.md

 3. Events can have multiple Tags, and Tags can apply to multiple Events.
 4. RSVP status is tracked per (Event, Attendee) in `EventAttendee`.
 5. All timestamps use UTC ISO 8601 format.
-6. UUIDs are used for all primary keys for scalability and global uniqueness.
+6. UUIDs are used for all primary keys for scalability, security and global uniqueness.